OleksiyLa/Project_5/README.md

 ![Checkout Success](./README/website/success.png)

 Track Order page allows users to track their order in real-time.
 The page displays the order status of active orders.
 The user can also view the order details, including the items, quantities, and total price.
-The user can also view the order details in their profile.
+The order number can be used to track the order status on the tracking page.
+The order number serves as a unique identifier, enabling users to conveniently track the status of their orders on our dedicated tracking page.
+By inputting the order number into the provided form, users can quickly locate and monitor the current status of their active orders.
+This streamlined process is not only user-friendly but also offers added convenience, allowing users to easily share the order progress bar with others for tracking purposes.

+To ensure security, accessing this feature requires a sophisticated order number, providing an additional layer of protection.
+The complexity of the order number, coupled with the encrypted URL displaying both the order number and the timestamp of its creation, ensures a secure and seamless experience for users tracking their orders.

 ![Track Order](./README/website/progress_bar.png)